 There will be an ice-skating rink and visits with Santa at the Pavilion on Park Square, Christmas carols sung by a local quartet, and a DJ spinning festive Christmas tunes.

-The weekend culminates with the Forest City Christmas parade at 3PM on Sunday, Nov 30.
+The weekend culminates with the Forest City Christmas parade on Sunday.

 READ MORE: The 15 Best Places to See Christmas Lights in North Carolina